asaamali0123/instagram-clone-django/README.md

 **Muhammad Asaam Ali**

-If you found this project useful, feel free to ⭐ the repository.
+If you found this project interesting, feel free to ⭐ the repository.